 After the mixture has slightly cooled, add the desired essential oils.
-I personally use a blend of frankincense, lemon, and lavender for their skin benefits for aging and dry skin.
+I personally use a blend of frankincense, lemon, and lavender for their skin benefits for age associate wrinkles and dry skin.
 For the 6 oz. blend in this recipe I use 18 drops of Frankincense, 36 drops of Lemon, and 18 drops of Lavender.

 The essential oils that I use in this blend are great starter oils because of the numerous properties they each have.
 If you are new to essential oils, I would highly recommend starting with these three in your collection.

 Caution: When using citrus essential oils you do not want to be directly in sunlight without sunscreen following application.
 Citrus oils can cause the skin to be photosensitive.
 You may wish to use this blend during times when you will not be directly in the sun.
 This is a perfect blend for dry, winter skin.

 Although I have pictured a pump bottle above, I ended up putting the lotion in a different squeeze tube because once the coconut oil sets back up to room temperature I had difficulty getting the lotion to pump.

 I apply the lotion all over my body after I shower and towel dry.
 When the skin is still moist it will absorb the lotion better.
 Your skin will feel a little greasy at first, but the lotion quickly absorbs leaving your skin soft and supple.
 I use it on my hands throughout the day.
 Generally in the winter my hands, especially my knuckles, become really red, irritated, and itchy with eczema.
 Since using this lotion this winter they have not at all been irritated, and softer than ever .